denizcankartal/order-manager/README.md

 ### System Overview

-The application is designed with a clean separation of concerns, organized into four main packages:

 -   **CLI (`com.ordermanager.cli`)**: Parses commands, validates user inputs, and formats console output.
 It acts as the entry point and controller layer.
 -   **Service (`com.ordermanager.service`)**: Contains the core business logic, orchestrating API calls, state management, and order validation.
 -   **Client (`com.ordermanager.client`)**: A custom HTTP/WebSocket client layer responsible for all communication with the Binance API, including request signing and error handling.